 The rest of this paper is organized as follows.
-Section II reviews the related work in the literature.
-Section III gives an overview of our system.
-Section IV, V, and VI describe our methods for the framework of the motion database, motion search and motion scheduling, respectively.
-Section VII shows some experimental results and discussions.
-Finally, Section VIII concludes the paper.
+Section 2 reviews related work in the literature.
+Section 3 gives an overview of our system.
+Sections 4, 5, 6, and 7 describe our methods used in the framework of the motion database, natural language analysis, motion search and motion scheduling, respectively.
+In Section 8 some experimental results are presented together with a discussion thereof.
+Finally, Section 9 concludes the paper.